nsrau/azure-docs.it-it/articles/sql-database-elastic-scale-configure-security.md

 Per personalizzarlo

-*    -e con la data di scadenza del certificato.
+*    -e with the certification expiration date

 ## <a name="find-ca-public-key"></a>Trovare la chiave pubblica CA